PlaydateSquad/pd-achievements/docs/toasts.md

 -- setup
 import "/path/to/achievements"
 import "/path/to/toasts"

--- optionally configure toasts to be displayed automatically anytime an achievement is granted achievements.toasts.toastOnGranted = true
 ```

 When a player earns an achievement, display a notification to let them know: